QuickenLoans/js-concord/rfc/0000-style-and-lint.md

 The recommended coding style for JavaScript is the [AirBnB JavaScript Style].
 The lint(ing) tool to enforce the style is [ESLint].

+Projects should include, as a dependency, the [eslint-config-airbnb] and configure ESLint to enforce those rules.

 ## Drawbacks
 [Drawbacks]: #drawbacks